-Please join and invite your family and friends to celebrate and give thanks at The Parish Eucharist at 10:00am on Sunday 5th December at St. John's Mortimer and online at ZOOM:
+Please join to celebrate and give thanks at the Parish Eucharist at 10:00am on Sunday, 27th February at St. John's Mortimer and online at ZOOM:

 If you have zoom difficulties please contact the tech. team at 0118 933 3136

 This is the last Sunday before Lent which begins on Ash Wednesday, 2nd March